Essentials List for Minimalist Living

 4. RESTORE

-Take this chance to do a quick cleaning of your bathroom while everything is far removed.
-Hide away things that cause an unimportant mess under the sink, then, at that point, choose which items are your most-used things and position them so that they're effectively accessible.
+Take this chance to clean your bathroom quickly while everything is far removed.
+Hideaway things that cause an unimportant mess under the sink, then, at that point, choose which items are your most-used things and position them so that they're effectively accessible.
 Replace your linens and take in your recently minimized bathroom.

 Furniture